 Expectation: Quality Producer

 This course was designed to walk you through the program step-by-step, teaching you what you need to know to gain a working knowledge of InDesign and commercial printing.
-Adobe InDesign CS5 is a page design program that allows you to design high quality brochures, flyers, business cards, postcards, books and even pages for digital publishing such as those for the iPad and Kindle.
-You’ll learn everything about InDesign that you need to know in the hands on lessons.
+Adobe InDesign CS5 is a page design program that allows you to design high-quality brochures, flyers, business cards, postcards, books and even pages for digital publishing such as those for the iPad and Kindle.
+You’ll learn everything about InDesign that you need to know in the hands-on lessons.
 Adobe InDesign is now one of the most powerful layout programs for professional desktop publishers and graphic designers.
 The process of creating a document that looks like a professionally designed and printed document.
 Includes sizing and inserting photos, graphics, and line drawings to the text copy.
-Instruction will be provided to create an original layout for a notepads, logos, brochures, and other materials that utilize different types of print.
-Students learn basic and advanced techniques for designing and creating effective promotional pieces, publications, and digital-art.
+Instruction will be provided to create an original layout for a notepad, logos, brochures, and other materials that utilize different types of print.
+Students learn basic and advanced techniques for designing and creating effective promotional pieces, publications, and digital art.
 In addition, students gain a foundational knowledge of the processes behind commercial printing operations.
-Assessment includes, project grades and portfolio critiques.
+Assessment includes project grades and portfolio critiques.
 What is a printing press?
 Find out here!
 Digital vs Offset printing.
 Take a look at the best of InDesign tutorials.

 Expectation: Quality Producer